WolframInstitute/WolframMediaWiki/README.md

 ### Current Method

 1. Export your Wolfram Notebook to markdown
-2. Convert to wikitext using Pandoc:
+2. Convert to wikitext using Pandoc.
+If you don't want to install the pandoc binary, replace the `pandoc` binary in this command with `pandoc.sh` to use Docker.
    ```bash
    pandoc input.md -f markdown -t mediawiki -o output.wiki
    ```